-Lastly, going over your credit limit could negatively impact your credit score.
-It’s never good when you exceed 100% credit utilization on one card.
+Lastly, going over your credit limit could negatively impact your credit score, which you always want to protect when possible.

-Stay within your credit limit and watch out for problems with your credit card by being prepared for fees, theft, APR changes and other slowdowns on your way to excellent credit.
+Try to stay within your credit limit and watch out for fees, card theft, APR changes and other slowdowns on your way to excellent credit.
 You don’t want to pay for a costly credit mistake for years after following questionable advice.

 Now that you’ve left the credit card myths behind, find a card that’s right for you.